WongMatthew/WongMatthew/README.md

 ## 🚀 I'm a student, learner, gamer and developer!
 ### 😎 and now an [MLH Top 50 Hacker](https://top.mlh.io/2022/profiles/matthew-wong)

-- 🔥 I enjoy developing creative solutions to everyday problems using ML and learning more about programming
+- 🔥 I enjoy developing creative solutions to everyday problems and learning more about programming
-- 💻 Programming in Python and learning JavaScript
+- 💻 Programming in Python and ReactJS and learning Typescript
 - 📜 Working at The Digital Lab @ [BC Children's Hospital](https://www.bcchdigital.ca/)
 - 📚 Studying at Simon Fraser University
 - 🎮 Playing LostArk, Valorant, Genshin, CSGO and Payday2